rumca-js/rumca-js.github.io/quickstart/content/digitalslop/2025-07-05-knights-of-terminal-glory.md

 [Solo – Fiddle Duel with Guitar / Trading Riffs]

-Fiddle and guitar trade off like dueling knights, building intensity toward final chorus [Final Chorus – Modulated, Huge Group Vocals]
+[Fiddle and guitar trade off like dueling knights, building intensity toward final chorus]

+[Final Chorus – Modulated, Huge Group Vocals]

-⚔️ Hail to the Knights of Terminal Glory!
+Hail to the Knights of Terminal Glory!
 Each clash a tale, each loss a story!
-⚡ From scripts they rise, through sparks and flame,
+From scripts they rise, through sparks and flame,
 To carve in code eternal name!
-🛡️ Raise your shields!
+Raise your shields!
 Let bash commands sing!
 For glory waits at the root of the king!
-(Outro – Soft Tin Whistle, Fading Keyboard Echo)
+[Outro – Soft Tin Whistle, Fading Keyboard Echo]

 [Whispered]